Available in Español

 Marisol Jimenez responded to COVID-19 crisis by co-creating the Coping with Corona Collective, which has mobilized healers, policy makers, therapists, and cultural workers who committed to making offerings that have included zoom karaoke, conversations on dying, updates on policy advocacy, trainings on mutual aid, parent support circles, somatic work, and a cooking show.

 Phyllis Utley, a collaborative cultural worker, literary artist, policy analyst, and popular educator, most recently led the inaugural Carolina Jews for Justice Racial Justice Practice Group, a group convened to build leadership capacity for multiracial collaboration.

-Tuesday V Feral has been working with Tranzmission since 2008 to offer regular peer support meetings and 1:1 peer support and help non-binary and transgender people access the resources and support they need.
+Tuesday V Feral offered ongoing peer support meetings and 1:1 peer support and that helped non-binary and transgender people access the resources and support they need.
 Tuesday also advocates provide consults and training to medical and behavioral providers on best practices for supporting trans and nonbinary clients.

-As a nurse, Yvette Jives has had a 33 year career in women’s health and preventative care focused on patient centered care.
-As the founder of HERS, she helps women of color diagnosed with ovarian cancer navigate complex health and social systems to increase survival rates.
+With a 33 year career as a nurse, Yvette Jives worked in women’s health and preventative care focused on patient centered care.
+She founded HERS and has helped women of color diagnosed with ovarian cancer navigate complex health and social systems to increase survival rates.

-As a Tranzmission co-founder, Zeke Christopoulos has made space for transgender and nonbinary people to survive and thrive.
-Some significant offerings include a training program for medical, religious, educational and business organizations, educational social media campaigns, and LGBTQ prisoner support; medical/social resource list keeping and dissemination; medical provider networking
+Zeke Christopoulos founded Tranzmission to make space for transgender and nonbinary people to survive and thrive.
+He offered a training program for medical, religious, educational and business organizations, developed and disseminated an educational social media campaign, and provided LGBTQ prisoner support; medical/social resource list keeping and dissemination; medical provider networking